vikasvr/tiny-record/README.md

 # TinyRecord

-TinyRecord gives to you the capability to target columns when you try to look for active record objects specifying the columns you want to use which gives you speed.
-Logic is simple, less the data you will ask for, faster database response would be.
+TinyRecord gives to you the capability to target columns when you try to look for active record objects specifying the columns you want to use.

 ## Installation